 Generations of my family have played The Drawing Game.
-Any family get-together is a good time to play.
-The game involves drawing a small picture at the top of a strip of paper.
-The paper then passes to the person next to you.
-She or he writes a description.
-Folds the paper to conceal the drawing.
-Passes it to the next person, who draws what the caption describes.
-The process is repeated until all the strips of paper are full.
+Christmas, birthdays, any family get-together is a good time to play.
+What you do is draw a small picture at the top of a strip of paper.
+Then you pass the paper to the person next to you.
+She or he writes a description of your picture, folds the paper to conceal the drawing and passes it to the next person, who attempts to draw what they’ve described, without looking at the original picture.
+The game goes on until all the strips of paper are full, then you unravel them and marvel at the results.
 It’s actually a lot more fun than I’ve made it sound.

-My problem with The Drawing Game is I’m really bad at drawing.
-So bad that after a couple of rounds of captioning my pictures over Christmas a few years back, one of my children was driven to write one of Mum’s rubbish drawings under a particularly hopeless effort.
-The person it passed to was understandably nonplussed.
+I have one major issue with The Drawing Game – I’m really bad at drawing.
+I’m so bad that after a couple of rounds of captioning my pictures one Christmas, my daughter was driven to despair.
+She wrote ‘one of Mum’s rubbish drawings’ under a particularly hopeless effort.
+The person who had to draw what she’d written was understandably nonplussed.

-Undeterred, a couple of years ago I thought I’d get in touch with my artistic side.
-Or at least find out if I had one.
-Friends assured me that anyone can draw.
-I bought a sketch pad.
-Pencils.
-A large rubber.
+Undeterred by my failures, I decided a couple of years ago I’d get in touch with my artistic side, or at least try to find out if I had one.
+For years, people have told me that anyone can draw, but I’m still not wholly convinced.
+I bought a sketch pad, some pencils and a large rubber.
 I decided to start with a feather I’d found in the garden.
-I’d not got much beyond the outline of the quill when the phone rang.
-Forty-five minutes later I put my pencil down beside a passable picture of a feather.
-My friend had described step-by-step how to draw it.
-I’d followed his instructions to the letter.
+I’d not got more than half a dozen lines on the page when the phone rang.
+Forty-five minutes on, I put my pencil down beside a passable drawing of a feather.
+My friend had described what to do, step by step, and I’d followed his instructions to the letter.

-Now that’s what I call talent.
-Not my drawing.
-His teaching.
-To get me from one of mum’s rubbish drawings to a recognisable feather.
-In forty-five minutes.
-Without being able to see what I was doing.
-It was nothing short of genius.
-The trouble is this particular genius has a strong preference for large amounts of vodka.
+Now that’s what I call talent – not my drawing, his teaching.
+To get me from ‘one of mum’s rubbish drawings’ to an identifiable feather in forty-five minutes, without being able to see what I was doing, was nothing short of genius.
+The trouble was this particular genius had a strong preference for large amounts of vodka.

 “Do we have to do this?”

 I couldn’t see the point either.
-I asked what he’d rather be doing.
+I asked what he’d be doing if he had a choice.

 “Stripping down an engine.”